 Also, be aware of what kind of harissa you need for the recipe you are making.
 For example, powder harissa is not a good choice for dishes that requires a thick texture, and harissa paste is not the ideal option if you are making dry rubs for chicken and other types of barbecues.
 But regardless of this fact, you can interchange these two harissa products by using a 1:1 ratio.

-2. Chili Powder
+Chili Powder as Harissa Substitute

 This is another exceptional alternative to harissa.
 Despite being made out of a special blend, chili powder is still pretty accessible in most markets around the world.